We uphold global diversity and inclusion as a core value in everything we do.

-VP Human Resources and Global Diversity and Inclusion Center of Excellence
+Vice President, Human Resources and Global Diversity & Inclusion Center of Excellence

-The single most significant driver of diversity and inclusion at our company resides at the very top—with our CEO, Kenneth C. Frazier.
+The single most significant advocate of diversity and inclusion at our company resides at the very top—with our CEO, Kenneth C. Frazier.

 “We are deeply committed to fostering an inclusive environment that embraces different perspectives and values the contributions of each individual.
 Having a globally and locally diverse workforce makes us a more innovative and agile company—and one better attuned to the needs of our customers, health care providers and patients who ultimately use our products.”